-The Archives of the Archdiocese of Washington is the official repository of Archdiocesan records, history and memorabilia associated with the historic heritage of the Archdiocese of Washington.
+The Archives of The Roman Catholic Archdiocese of Washington is the official repository of Archdiocesan records, history and memorabilia associated with the historic heritage of the Archdiocese.
 Please read the information below carefully, particularly if you are seeking sacramental, ordination or school records, or are conducting genealogy research.

 What Time Period Does the Archives Cover?